Nutts5796/GOL_Game_of_life/README.md

-This code is written using the lncurses library.
+This code is written using the ncurses library.
 The command in the terminal to compile the code is:
     gcc -lncurses
 The command in the terminal to run the code is: